konsulting/porter/README.md

  - `porter stop`
  - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM)
  - `porter logs {service}` - Show container logs, optionally pass in the service

+ - `porter valet:on` - Let Porter know it is running alongside Laravel Valet
+ - `porter valet:off` - Let Porter know it is NOT running alongside Laravel Valet

+> When running alongside Valet:
+> * Porter turns off its DNS container
+> * It binds the Nginx container to alternative ports (http 8008 and https 8443)
+> * It maintains a list of `proxies` on Valet for Porter sites

 ### Basic settings